Yorkie Puppy Crying at Night: Reasons and Solutions

 Keep the volume down, dim the lights, and resist the impulse to pet your Yorkie and talk to it.
 In the middle of the night, when nature calls, you should take your dog to the potty for a quick, but rewarding, break, and then put him right back where he belongs.

-See also The Ultimate Guide to Leash Training Your Yorkie: Tips and Tricks for a Well-Behaved Pup
+See also The Ultimate Guide to Exercising Your Yorkie

 You may keep his bedding, feeding bowls, and playthings in his playpen.
 The rest of the buildings should be equipped with toilet paper.
 Puppies seldom dirty their own stuff, so if you ignore their cries for help and they have to go potty, they will probably do it on the pads.